Arnold Ehrlich: Personal and family life

-He was an avid reader in all fields, particularly in philosophy, and maintained a steady correspondence with Hermann Cohen until his death one year before Ehrlich.
+Despite his passion for social justice and respect for all people, Ehrlich was uncomfortable in his relationships with others.
+An avid reader of philosopher, he maintained a steady correspondence with Hermann Cohen until his death one year before Ehrlich.
 As a matter of self-discipline, he required himself to read through Immanuel Kant's Critique of Pure Reason every year.